karlkfi/kpt-config-sync/docs/git_overview.md

 1. The cluster directory MAY contain any number of uniquely named cluster-scoped resources.
 1. The cluster directory MUST NOT contain namespace-scoped resources.
-These are placed in the namespaces hierarchy.

 ### system/